cuba-platform/multitenancy-addon/README.md

 Tenant access group serves a role of a root access group for tenant admins.
 Think **Company** access group, but for tenants.
 Tenant root access group can't be a parent of any other tenant's group, i.e. **sub-tenants are not supported**.

+During tenant creation process use tenant's admin access group which is the same as `Root Access Group`.
+In next versions of addon this preconditions will be set automatically

 # Tenant permissions
 Tenant permissions are being handled by Cuba security subsystem.
 Tenant permissions are being compiled at runtime during user login and being stored in the user session.